Keep America Beautiful: History

-Keep America Beautiful was founded in December 1953 by a group of American corporations (including companies such as the American Can Company, the Continental Can Company, and Owens-Illinois Glass Co.), nonprofit organizations (the Izaak Walton League, National Council of State Garden Clubs, and the U.S. Brewers Foundation), government agencies (Connecticut State Highway Dept., N.Y.
-State Department of Public Works), and individuals in reaction to the growing problem of highway litter that followed the construction of the Interstate Highway System, and an increasingly mobile and convenience-oriented consumer culture.
-The original goal of the organization was to reduce litter through public education, including public service announcement (PSA) campaigns, and engage tri-sector partnerships through the support of industry, government and nonprofits.
+Keep America Beautiful was founded in December 1953 by the American Can Company and the Owens-Illinois Glass Company.

 Keep America Beautiful conducted many local PSA campaigns early in its history.
 One of these early campaigns in Pennsylvania (PennDOT) some attribute to having coined the term "litterbug," although the National Council of State Garden Clubs representative exhibited a "litter bug" emblem at the first Keep America Beautiful organizational meeting.
-Others report, however, that the term was coined by Paul B. Gioni, a copywriter in New York City who originated it for the Ad Council in 1947.
+Author and Federated Garden Clubs of Maryland president Alice Rush McKeon published "The Litterbug Family" in 1931 containing poems and illustrations about the problem of roadside litter.

 Keep America Beautiful joined with the Ad Council in 1961 to popularize the idea that individuals must help protect against the effects litter has on the environment.
 Gioni came up with the 1963 television campaign theme "Every Litter Bit Hurts."
 Another campaign in 1964 featured the character Susan Spotless.

 In 1970, Keep America Beautiful began distributing free brochures.
 More than 100,000 copies of the brochure were requested within four months.